daschatten/screenconfig/README.md

 Files
 -----

-### screenconfig.sh
+### screenconfig

-'screenconfig.sh' contains the rules for the screen layout and the xrandr calls for activating it.
+'screenconfig' contains the rules for the screen layout and the xrandr calls for activating it.
 For now you have to change this file according to your needs.

 ### 99-screenconfig.rules

 For automation purposes a udev rule is included in '99-screenconfig.rules'.
-You generally should not change this file.
+You generally should not need to change this file.

 Install
 -------

-1. Copy '99-screenconfig.rules' to '/etc/udev/rules.d/'
+(sorry, currently you have to edit the script in /usr/bin/)

-2. Copy 'screenconfig.sh' to '/etc/udev/scripts/' (which may not exist, in this case create it)
+1. checkout sourcecode
-3. Set appropriate acl on 'screenconfig.sh', e.g. 'chmod 744 /etc/udev/scripts/screenconfig.sh'
+2. run make package (you need build-essentials)
-4. Modify 'screenconfig.sh' according to your needs, especially modify the 'USER' variable.
+3. edit /usr/bin/screenconfig according to your needs, especcially modify the 'USER' variable
-5. Reload udev with '/etc/init.d/udev reload'
+4. reload udev: /etc/init.d/udev reload

 Example
 -------